jackarmley/nexttechadventurers/README.md

-# Code First Girls project
+# Next Tech Adventurers project

 A basic folder structure and set of starter files for the Code First Girls project